ZLJ2HAO/Implementation-of-Pilotnet/fornewdataset/README.md

 ```bash
 python canny.py
 ```
-* We want to store the images and their labels in **lmdb** format, and the **lmdb** format file will only take the integer as label.
+* We want to store the images and their labels in **hdf5** format, and the **hdf5** format file can take the float number as label.
 So that we need to first map the original float steering angle into integers.
 Change the path in `label.py`, open the terminal in this folder and type:
 ```bash
 python label.py
 ```